Seattle's Child

 Meet a Madrona

 Madronas are delightfully oddball trees.
-They are evergreen, but their leaves are shaped like those of deciduous trees.
-They have smooth, reddish brown bark that peels off in paper rolls.
-They are fun for kids to touch, explore and sometimes climb.
-You can find them on the south side of the park, near the first picnic shelter.
+They are evergreen, but their leaves are shaped like deciduous trees.
+Their smooth, reddish-brown bark peels off in paper rolls.
+They are fun for kids to touch, explore, and sometimes climb.
+You can find them on the park’s south side, near the first picnic shelter.

-On the north side of the area where the peninsula meets the main part of Seattle, right next to the swim area, there’s a zone where pond lilies grow along the shore through the summer.
+On the north side of the area where the peninsula meets the central part of Seattle, right next to the swim area, there’s a zone where pond lilies grow along the shore through the summer.
 This is a good place to find a spot to creep in close to the water and watch quietly.
-You might see dragonflies or damselflies cruising the pond, or birds foraging among the lily pads.
-And if there are frogs around, this is a good place to spot one.
+You might see dragonflies or damselflies cruising the pond or birds foraging among the lily pads.
+And if frogs are around, this is a good place to spot one.

 Visit the Audubon Center

 Nature-lover headquarters for Seward Park is the Audubon Center.
-It is surrounded by a variety of bird feeders, so you have easy viewing of some of the feathered residents, particularly hummingbirds.
-And if you venture inside, you’ll find knowledgeable, passionate people who are ready to answer the questions you’ll have after an exploring session.
+Various bird feeders surround it, so you can easily view some feathered residents, particularly hummingbirds.
+And if you venture inside, you’ll find knowledgeable, passionate people ready to answer the questions you’ll have after an exploring session.

 Fiona Cohen is the author of the "Curious Kids Nature Guide: Explore the Amazing Outdoors of the Pacific Northwest."
 She lives in Seattle.